Great European Journey

 Take a grand tour of Europe on this popular journey, featuring rides on legendary trains in Alpine settings and a five-night cruise along the Rhine River, as well as visits to Cologne's magnificent Gothic cathedral and Heidelberg's 13th-century castle.

-Professor Sweets is Professor Emeritus of History, specializing in the Vichy France era, the French Resistance, and occupied France.
+John Sweets is Professor Emeritus of History, specializing in the Vichy France era, the French Resistance, and occupied France.
 He has taught 19th and 20th century European history at the University of Kansas, University College, Dublin (Ireland), The School of International Studies (Fort Bragg, NC), and at the Université de Franche-Comté, Besançon (France).
-Professor Sweets has received two NEH Fellowships for his research and is a member of Phi Beta Kappa.
+John has received two NEH Fellowships for his research and is a member of Phi Beta Kappa.
 He has authored many works on France, including The Politics of Resistance in France (1976) and Choices in Vichy France (1986), and has edited four volumes of The Proceedings of the Western Society for French History (1982-85).
 His other current research interests include a case study of the Lacemakers of Le Puy in the 19th century and an investigation of France and the Holocaust.